-\ With effect from the close of business in India on November 17, 2005, the rate of interest on domestic savings account will also be applicable to NRE savings account.
+- With effect from the close of business in India on November 17, 2005, the rate of interest on domestic savings account will also be applicable to NRE savings account. - For operational convenience, the interest rates on domestic / NRO accounts should be rounded off to the nearest two decimal points.

-Interest rates applicable to deposits held in Non-Resident (External) Accounts [para 2.2B(i)]
+Interest rates applicable to deposits held in Non-Resident (External) Accounts [paragraph 2.2B(i)]